CloverTerrace/weather/README.md

 - If the home server's data is stale (> 15 min old), the WU reading is used wholesale instead of patching a dead file one field at a time.

 That split means the site survives both failure modes — "one sensor glitched for a minute" and "the whole home server is offline" — without a visitor ever seeing a blank tile, using whichever mechanism actually fits the situation.

-## why so many moving pieces? 🌩️

-Short version: this started as "one script fetches WU on a schedule and commits it," and grew a home weather station, a lightning sensor, and enough independent trigger sources that it briefly triggered *itself* into a git-push race and a genuinely excessive GitHub Pages deploy history.
-If you're setting this up from scratch and don't have your own station, you don't need any of this — see the WU-only setup below, which is much closer to how this page originally worked.

-**A hard-learned lesson worth writing down:** every push to `main` causes GitHub Pages to redeploy, full stop, regardless of what triggered it.
-If more than one thing can trigger `update-weather.yml` or push directly (a cron on a Worker, a timer on the home server, a manual button…), keep every one of those schedules deliberately loose — a few independent 30-second-to-1-minute schedules stacking on each other adds up fast, and no single piece looks obviously wrong on its own until you compare all of them side by side.
-The dashboard only polls once a minute anyway, so nothing upstream needs to run more often than that to feel instant.
-If you ever see the Actions tab going green suspiciously often, check `systemctl list-timers` on any server you own *and* every cron trigger on every external service before assuming it's just one thing.

 ## repo layout 🗂️